amarkhel/sbt-bintray-bundle/README.md

 > bundle:publish
 ```

-Go back to Bintray.com, and hit the publish button to release it.
+Go back to Bintray.com, and hit the publish button to release it (set the `bintrayReleaseOnPublish` to true
+if you'd prefer to release immediately).

+Most [Bintray plugin] keys are honored and can be scoped specifically for bundles e.g.: `bintrayReleaseOnPublish in Bundle`
+means that the setting will be applied for the specific bundle.

+In addition, where a project has multiple bundle types and/or bundle configuration then bintray settings can be applied
+distinctly.
+Check out the sbt-bintray-bundle-tester sub project for an example.

+&copy; Typesafe Inc., 2015